 The first step in healing anger is developing awareness.

 Awareness is at the foundation of anger management help.
+Is anger your go-to habit when you feel frustrated and unsure of how to react in a given situation?
 You have to be aware of your patterns in order to take control of them and to interrupt the cycle when angry feelings rise, which they will.
 You have to be aware of the thoughts and feelings behind your anger so you can disarm your triggers.

 Tip: Write your observations down in a journal as part of your ongoing learning experience.

 Accept that feeling anger is a natural response.
 It's what you do in response to feeling upset or full of rage that determines if you are expressing your emotion in a healthy way or are going "over the top".
 Expressing anger in appropriate ways is helpful, healthy and natural.

 With this understanding, assess how you experience anger.

 Two common delusions of anger are: You believe you are thinking clearly, when you are not.
 Even though anger makes you feel strong and dominant, you are really out of control and dis-empowered.
 The truth is that when you are in the grips of fury, your rational mind has very little reasoning ability or control over your behavior.